 Anti-corruption policy

-The democratic principles of the Indian state are not openly called into question by any relevant political actor.
-However, the past few years have seen an increase in authoritarian tendencies and a weakening of democratic institutions under the BJP-led government.
-The secular character of the state has been called into question in an increasingly open manner.
+The democratic principles of the Indian state are not openly called into question by any relevant political actor, even though in recent years, the BJP-led government has shown increasingly authoritarian tendencies and presided over a weakening of democratic institutions.
+What has been called into question more openly, however, is the secular nature of the Indian state.

 Consensus on goals

 The BJP-led government has increasingly challenged the democratic foundations and institutions of the Indian state.
-The influence of hardline Hindu-nationalist groups has further increased.
-These groups seek to undermine the fundamental principles of the Indian state by calling into question its secular credentials and seeking to make India a Hindu nation.
-Their polarizing attitude, which reinforces the religious cleavage within Indian society, makes them actors with a strong potential to disrupt current reform processes.
+In addition, the influence of hard-line Hindu nationalist groups has continued to grow.
+These groups seek to undermine the fundamental principles of the Indian state by questioning its secular credentials and pushing to make India an explicitly Hindu nation.
+Such polarizing stances reinforce religious cleavages in Indian society and have strong potential to disrupt ongoing reform processes.
+The space for reformers to co-opt and exclude anti-democratic actors narrowed further during the review period.

-Among other actors that challenge the Indian state and its democratic foundations are the Naxalites, Maoist-inspired rebels who claim to be fighting for the rights of the landless and tribal populations in central India, and whose declared goal is the subversion of the Indian state.
-Yet, they do not represent a political force with any significant means.
+Other actors challenging the Indian state and its democratic foundations have become slightly more influential during the review period but remain marginal at the national level.
+Among them are the Naxalites – Maoist-inspired rebels who fight for the rights of the landless and the tribal population in central India – whose declared goal is to subvert the Indian state.
+However, they do not represent a political force with the means to challenge the state in its entirety.

 Anti-democratic actors